Tutorial: Improve your regulatory compliance

 The regulatory compliance dashboard isn't loading for me

-To use the regulatory compliance dashboard, Azure Security Center must have Azure Defender enabled at the subscription level.
+To use the regulatory compliance dashboard, Defender for Cloud must be enabled at the subscription level.
 If the dashboard isn't loading correctly, try the following steps:

 - Clear your browser's cache.